 Child abuse is

 the child’s fault.
-Reassure the child that he or she is not to blame.
-Tell the child that you are proud of him or her for speaking up.
+Reassure the child they are not to blame.
+Tell the child that you are proud of them for speaking up.
 Give lots of love, comfort, and reassurance.

 - Respect the child’s privacy.

 Don’t pressure the child to talk about the abuse.
-The child will talk about it at his or her own pace.
+The child will talk about it at their own pace.
 Don’t discuss the abuse in front of people who don’t need to know about it.

 - Report the abuse

-to the local Child Protection Agency as soon as possible.
+to the local authorities as soon as possible.
 They can help keep the child safe and provide assistance and resources.